 Up-to-date information and background knowledge can help support and grow your business internationally.
-On this page you can access a range of articles, books and online resources providing quick links to information such as accounting standards, GAAP comparisons and background knowledge.
+On this page you can access articles, books and online resources providing useful links to accounting standards, GAAP comparisons and other guides.

 Accounting Standards Committee of Germany

 Standard setting body and official source of DRS.

 Accounting standards updates and background information from Deloitte's IAS Plus service.

 IFRS versus German GAAP (revised): Summary of similarities and differences

 Review from PwC, published February 2010, of IFRS, IFRS for SMEs and German accounting standards.